w3f/General-Grants-Program/grants/speculative/load_balanced_endpoints_operations.md

 **Milestone 3: Long Term Operations**

-**1 Year Ops / 9 Days Engineering**
+**3 Months Ops **

 ---

 **Goals:**

 - 99% up time for publicly accessible load balanced and quick sync endpoints
-- Data driven ranking of top queries to inform caching layers and microservice development
 - Cost optimizations based on resource utilization

 **Deliverables:**

+- Operation of clusters for 3 months
-- Quarterly report describing uptime, incidents, and operational changes
+- Report describing uptime, incidents, and operational changes
-- AWS billing report and quarterly cost projections
-- Steady improvements with main reference architecutre to maintain an exact mapping of what is running on the cloud and what is deployable in automation.
+- Steady improvements with main reference architecture to maintain an exact mapping of what is running on the cloud and what is deployable in automation.
-    - Any manual steps with explicit documentation.

 | Milestone | Deliverable |  Days |
 |----|----|---:|